foonerd/volumio-plymouth-adaptive/volumio-plymouth-adaptive/README.md

-# Volumio-Adaptive Plymouth Theme
+# Volumio-Adaptive Plymouth Theme (v1.02)

-Universal boot splash theme with adaptive rotation support for Volumio
+Universal boot splash theme with adaptive rotation support and transparent message overlays for Volumio

 ## Overview

 Volumio-adaptive is a Plymouth boot splash theme that solves the display rotation problem for Raspberry Pi systems with rotated displays.
 Unlike traditional Plymouth themes that require initramfs rebuilds when changing displays, volumio-adaptive reads a `plymouth=` parameter from the kernel command line and dynamically loads pre-rotated images.
+Boot messages are displayed using transparent PNG overlays with pattern matching, ensuring reliable visibility at all rotation angles.

-**This is the volumio-adaptive theme** which uses pre-rotated image sequences and the `plymouth=` parameter.
+**This is the volumio-adaptive theme** which uses pre-rotated image sequences, transparent message overlays, and the `plymouth=` parameter.
 For the companion volumio-text theme (which uses dynamic text rendering with framebuffer rotation), see the volumio-text-adaptive documentation.

 ## Dual-Theme System